CompleteUnityDeveloper2/6_Zombie_Runner/README.md

 **After watching (learning outcomes)...**

 Create a simple game over menu to ensure we can restart the game when the player dies.

+### 23 Create A Death Handler ###

+**In this video (objectives)...**

+1. Disable and enable our game over menu screen.
+2. Give the cursor back to the player.
+3. Stop the game so that we aren't seeing weird cursor fighting issues.

+**After watching (learning outcomes)...**

+Elegantly handle displaying and using the Game Over menu when the player dies.